House Training Your Cartwright Puppy

 House training isn’t an overnight process.
 Every puppy learns at a different pace, and that’s okay.
 The good news?
 If your puppy is a Cartwright Poodle, you’re already a step ahead—because we begin introducing early potty routines before our puppies ever leave for their forever homes!

-We believe 8 weeks is the ideal age for a puppy to join their new family—but please keep in mind:
+We believe 10-12 weeks is the ideal age for a puppy to join their new family—but please keep in mind:

-๐ When to Start House Training
+When to Start House Training

 Most puppies begin to gain bladder control between 12 to 16 weeks old.
 That’s when you’ll start to see real progress.
-From 8 to 12 weeks, your main focus should be crate training, supervision, and establishing a reliable routine.
+From 8 to 12 weeks, the main focus should be crate training, supervision, and establishing a reliable routine.

-๐ Establishing a Routine
+Establishing a Routine

 Dogs instinctively avoid soiling their den.
 This natural instinct, passed down from their mothers, is what crate and schedule training builds upon.